 Here is the practical version of what goes wrong with advisors at pre-product stage.

 A non-technical founder hires an advisor with a strong resume.
 The advisor gives good answers when asked.
 But no one is tracking the technical decisions between calls.
-The development team, often contractors or a small internal team, makes dozens of small choices weekly — which library to use, how to model the database, whether to build a feature or buy a vendor.
+The development team — often contractors or a small internal team — makes dozens of small choices weekly.
+Which library to use.
+How to model the database.
+Whether to build a feature or buy a vendor.
 Each choice individually looks minor.
 Compounded over six months, they create the codebase that a fractional CTO or a Series A engineer inherits and has to partly rebuild.

 The cost comparison: advisor vs fractional CTO